cibernox/cibernox.github.io/source/_posts/2016-01-24-ember-closure-actions-in-depth.markdown

 {% endraw %}

 That means that, as with all event handlers attached to DOM elements, it is invoked with the `event` as first argument.
-But since the handler function already has one argument bound, the event is then received as the second argument.
+But since the handler function already has one argument bound, the event is received as the second argument instead.

 There is little-to-no magic happening here, just regular javascript.